Iuliia Nesterenko

 • Get on the Guest List

-This CTA makes you feel as a guest, not a customer.
+This CTA makes you feel a guest, not a customer.
 And it’s psychologically more convenient to accept a friendly offer rather than respond to a commercial.

 Long CTA button example by Zoom